-Data theft is a very real threat to accountants, bookkeepers, and other tax professionals.
-Tax, financial, and personal information is very valuable to hackers and criminals—Social Security Numbers, banking details, EINs, and more can be used for identity theft and to breach and steal from sensitive accounts.
+Data theft is a very real threat to professional tax preparers, accountants, and bookkeepers.
+The type of personal information you deal with on a regular basis is very valuable to hackers and criminals: Social Security Numbers, banking details, EINs, and more can be used for identity theft and to breach and steal from sensitive accounts.

 If you or your tax business has been impacted by data or information theft, it’s vital to deal with the problem thoroughly and efficiently and get the right cybersecurity in place to stop it from happening again.

 Establish how your business has been impacted by data theft

 The first thing to do is to understand whether you’ve actually had tax, accounting, or client data stolen.
 Once you find out about possible theft, you must investigate and analyze the following areas.

 There are a few different ways a hacker could gain access to a business, including:

 - Social engineering — This is a criminal pretends to be someone that a tax employee trusts and convinces the employee into handing over their login and password information.
 An attacker may be posing as IT support, a colleague, or someone else.

 - Brute force attack — Hackers run all sorts of combinations of logins and passwords against your internal systems and break in due to weak login and password combinations.